 3. Factors Affecting Horse Gait

 Apart from lameness, the two most important factors affecting gait are conformation and the hoof and shoe balance.
 A horse with a toe-in conformation tends to wing-out, while a horse with a toe-out conformation tends to wing-in, resulting in excessive wear on the outer and inner branch of the shoe respectively.

-There are some injuries of horse which arise from the abnormal horseshoe and shoe removal.
-Most common injuries are discussed in the following paragraph.
+There are some injuries of the horse which arise from the abnormal horseshoe and shoe removal.
+The most common injuries are discussed in the following paragraph.

 This is an injury caused by the horse striking the inside of one leg, in the region of the fetlock, with the shoe of the opposite foot.
 It may be due to fitting the shoe too wide on the inside or a toe-out conformation.
 It is very difficult to take the decision which part of the shoe is responsible for the injury, but this can be ascertained by chalking or greasing the horseshoe and noting where the chalk or grease is rubbed off.

 Such measures can prevent mild cases as fitting a flat and lighter shoe, shoeing behind without calkin, replacing a calkin with a wedge heel and adjusting the inner branch of the shoe close, and rasping of the overhanging wall.

 There are two types of shoes frequently fitted to prevent brushing.
 First, the knocked-up shoe, which has a narrow inner branch, thereby reducing the ground surface which is sloped downwards and inwards, and rounded off.
 The branch is fitted close, any projecting wall is rounded off with the rasp, and it is blind except for one or two nails at the toe.
 It is recommended to prevent brushing injuries caused by the toe or mid-quarter of the toe of a shoe.